Makhosetive7/react-recipe-app/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Project Description

-Learning whilst building was the main motivation of creating this Food Recipe App with ReactJs.This ReactJS application allows users to explore a variety of food recipes.
-The goal was to to be familiar with react concepts and how they can be used in a real world projects that involves calling of Apis with the assistance of free API from .... .
-The website consist of few pages that render cards showing meals and onclick it navigates to another page which will render ingrediants and instructions of how to prepare those meals. this website can be of help in homes during preparation of meals.
+This Food Recipe App was built using ReactJS with the primary motivation of gaining hands-on experience with React concepts and API integration.
+The app allows users to explore a variety of food recipes, featuring a clean and responsive design that works seamlessly on both desktop and mobile devices.
+The website consists of a few pages that render cards showing meals and ingredients, and when clicked, it navigates to another page displaying instructions for preparing those meals.
+This app can be helpful in homes during meal preparation.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Key Features include
 + Search functionality to find recipes based on keywords
 + Responsive design that works seamlessly on both desktop and mobile devices
 + Components for displaying recipe details, images, and titles
++ Recipe categorization and filtering
++
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
 # Key lesson Learnt From Building this Project

-+ React router dom
++ React router DOM
 + React Hooks
 -useState Hook
 -useEffect Hook